tiagomeconi/tiagomeconi/README.md

 ### My name is Tiago but you can call me of Meconi if you want!!!

 - 🔒 I currently work in a Startup Company of automation and internet of things.
-- 💻 I'm currently learn about C# and somethings in Java.
+- 💻 I'm currently learn about HTML and somethings in Java, But I'm know a little about Python, C#.
+- 💻 Now, I'm working with Node Red and Hass(Home Assistant), Two Opensouce softwares.
 - ⌚ I'm looking to work in a company as a programmer
 - 💬 Ask me anything, if I don't have an answer, I'll go look for it.
 - 📫 Call me: tiagomeconi@hotmail.com